History of calculus: Calculus of variations

-The calculus of variations may be said to begin with a problem of Johann Bernoulli (1696).
+The calculus of variations began with the work of Isaac Newton, such as with Newton's minimal resistance problem, which Newton formulated and solved in 1685, and later published in his Principia in 1687, and which was the first problem in the field to be formulated and correctly solved, and was one of the most difficult problems tackled by variational methods prior to the twentieth century.
+It was followed by the brachistochrone curve problem of Johann Bernoulli (1696), which Bernoulli solved, using the principle of least time, but not the calculus of variations, whereas Newton did to solve it in 1697, thus he pioneered the field with his work on the two problems.
+The problem was similar to one raised by Galileo Galilei in 1638, but he did not solve the problem explicitly nor did he use the methods based on calculus.
 It immediately occupied the attention of Jakob Bernoulli but Leonhard Euler first elaborated the subject.
 His contributions began in 1733, and his Elementa Calculi Variationum gave to the science its name.
 Joseph Louis Lagrange contributed extensively to the theory, and Adrien-Marie Legendre (1786) laid down a method, not entirely satisfactory, for the discrimination of maxima and minima.
-To this discrimination Brunacci (1810), Carl Friedrich Gauss (1829), Siméon Denis Poisson (1831), Mikhail Vasilievich Ostrogradsky (1834), and Carl Gustav Jakob Jacobi (1837) have been among the contributors.
+To this discrimination Brunacci (1810), Carl Friedrich Gauss (1829), Siméon Denis Poisson (1831), Mikhail Vasilievich Ostrogradsky (1834), and Carl Gustav Jacob Jacobi (1837) have been among the contributors.
 An important general work is that of Sarrus (1842) which was condensed and improved by Augustin Louis Cauchy (1844).
 Other valuable treatises and memoirs have been written by Strauch (1849), Jellett (1850), Otto Hesse (1857), Alfred Clebsch (1858), and Carll (1885), but perhaps the most important work of the century is that of Karl Weierstrass.
 His course on the theory may be asserted to be the first to place calculus on a firm and rigorous foundation.